BartMassey/blog-escape/README.md

 This software is my solution for getting my old blog content back.

-Drupal Jailbreak is written in Python 3 and currently targeted at Drupal 7 Postgres content.
+Blog Escape is written in Python 3 and currently targeted at Drupal 7 Postgres content.

 This is a work in progress.
 Its current functionality is nonexistent, and its design is still in flux.